theblueskies/spothro/README.md

 `
 make test
 `
 This will start the service on port 9000

+# What's included:
+1. Rates Service
+2. Dockerfile
+3. Additional Metrics endpoint
+4. Swagger Spec in swagger.yml

 # Description of rates service
 All initial rates are seeded from rates/seed_rates.json.
 When the rates are stored, they are first converted to their UTC time equivalents and then stored on the key of weekday.

 When a request comes in asking for a rate, the input time ranges are first converted to their UTC time equivalents and the rates are then looked up.